Rensselaer Polytechnic Institute: Ricketts Campus, 1906–1935

 President Palmer Ricketts supervised the construction of the school's "Green Rooftop" Colonial Revival buildings that give much of the campus a distinct architectural style.
 Buildings constructed during this period include the Carnegie Building (1906), Walker Laboratory (1907), Russell Sage Laboratory (1909), Pittsburgh Building (1912), Quadrangle Dormitories (1916–1927), Troy Building (1925), Amos Eaton Hall (1928), Greene Building (1931) and Ricketts Building (1935).
 Also built during this period was "The Approach" (1907), a massive ornate granite staircase found on the west end of campus.
 Originally linking RPI to the Troy Union Railroad station, it again serves as an important link between the city and the university.
 In 1906 the '86 Field, home field of the football team until 2008, was completed with support of the Class of 1886.
+In 1912, to replace the old gymnasium, the Class of 1887 presented the '87 Gym to the campus, which featured a large swimming pool, indoor track, and bowling alleys.